From Evaluation to Enhancement: Large Language Models for Zero-Knowledge Proof Code Generation: Measuring LLM Capability for ZK Code Generation

-All generated questions are then subjected to rigorous expert validation (right side of \F~\ref{fig:zk-eval-overview-p1}).
-Human reviewers examine each question for factual correctness, clarity, and alignment with the intended level of difficulty.
-Cross-checking is performed among the authors to ensure agreement, and questions that do not meet these standards are either corrected or discarded.
-Topic coverage is also verified to ensure that all major aspects of the knowledge base are represented.
-We categorize the questions into four groups: \emph{basic syntax} (language grammar such as datatypes, statements, operators, control flows, signals and buses), \emph{advanced topics} (e.g., taggings, traits, generics), \emph{API references} (standard library templates and functions), and \emph{compiler principles} (translation from source code to arithmetic circuits).
-A summary of the questions and representative examples is shown in \F~\ref{fig:zkcoder-mcq-summary}.
-As shown, the final benchmark consists of 172 questions for Circom and 164 for Noir, with a balanced distribution across the four categories.
-The full set of questions is provided in the Artifact.
+All generated questions are then subjected to rigorous expert validation.
+Three human reviewers independently assess each item for factual correctness, clarity, and alignment with the intended difficulty, with disagreements resolved through discussion to consensus.
+Cross-checking by the authors ensures consistency across the set.
+Topic coverage is also verified to ensure that all major aspects (as listed in the official documents) of the studied language are represented.
+We categorize the questions into four groups: \emph{basic syntax} (language grammar such as datatypes, statements, operators, control flows, signals and buses), \emph{advanced topics} (e.g., taggings, traits, generics), \emph{API references} (standard library APIs), and \emph{compiler principles} (translation from source code to arithmetic circuits).
+As shown in \F~\ref{fig:zk-eval-overview}, the final benchmark consists of 172 questions for Circom and 164 for Noir, with a balanced distribution across the four categories.
+Representative examples are provided in the \sm~and the full set of questions is provided in the Artifact.